Energy and Thermodynamics

 Introduction

-Thermodynamics is a branch of physics that concerns the flow of heat energy and the ability to convert energy into work.
-(Work is also expressed as force x distance).
+Thermodynamics is a branch of physics that concerns the flow of thermal energy and the ability to convert that flow into work.
+(Work can be expressed as force x distance, and is in units of energy).
 Thermodynamics is extensively used in chemistry, atmospheric science, geology and engineering.

 Thermodynamics is part of a yet larger branch of physics called statistical mechanics, which bridges thermodynamics with modern physics.
 In fact, the discovery of quantum mechanics was an outcrop of thermodynamics.
 Josiah Williard Gibbs first utilized a quantum approach to express chemical reactions.
 Max Planck then utilized a quantum approach to express energy levels in photons being emitted from a hot object.